 Amber Paige McGinnis (formerly Amber Jackson) directs both film and theatre professionally and has danced between the two mediums since she was an awkward adolescent Southern Baptist homeschooler.
 Originally from North Carolina, Amber is currently based in the Washington DC metro area where she enjoys hiking, playing with fire, drinking Sazeracs with her amazing partner, and having her soul examined by her overly emotional pitbull, Murphy.

 After completing her MFA in Directing at Baylor University in luxurious Waco, TX (kidding, this was before Fixer Upper), Amber began working with new media production company WILL Interactive, where she has directed and written over twenty interactive films that focus on behavior change.
 These “choose your own adventure” style films with branching storylines are part video game, part narrative storytelling, and have given Amber the opportunity to work with Naval Academy students on Sexual Assault prevention, Army leaders at the Pentagon on ethical decision making, medical practitioners at HHS on opioid abuse, and in her most recent work with the Department of Justice, on bias in the police force.
-We do work that helps people and that feels good.

 Amber is the recent recipient of the Richard Bauer Emerging Artist Award, and her stage work has been hailed by the POST as “intense and visually striking” as well as “polished and perceptive.”
 Theatre directing credits include The Welders: Girl in the Red Corner (Helen Hayes Award, Outstanding Original New Play); Constellation Theatre: Equus (Helen Hayes Nomination, Outstanding Production); Theater J: The Last Night of Ballyhoo; Keegan Theatre: TOP GIRLS; Forum Theatre: Dry Land (Helen Hayes nomination, Outstanding Direction of a Play), World Builders; Flying V Theatre: Lobster Alice, The Oregon Trail; Pinky Swear Productions: The Last Burlesque; WSC Avant Bard: Orlando; American University: Spring Awakening; University of Maryland: The Importance of Being Earnest; Source Festival: The Uses of Enchantment; as well as collaborations with the Folger Theatre, Olney Theatre Center, and Water Tower Theatre.